emnafta/mnemonic/README.md

 ```

 - add examples
-- maybe do mnemonic to seed
+- perhaps do mnemonic to seed

 ## Installation